leeseetja/soundingZA/README.md

-# Near real-time Objective Skew-T Analysis for South Africa
+# Near real-time Skew-T Analysis for South Africa

 **Disclaimer:** This is a product primarily developed for students and weather enthusiasts.
 For official severe weather forecasts contact the South African Weather Service.